A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Convergence analysis of GHOM for convex optimization

 \section{Convergence analysis of GHOM for convex optimization}

-In this section we analyze the global and local convergence of algorithm GHOM under various assumptions on the convexity of the objective function $f$.
-Note that when the function $f$ is convex we assume that $x_{k+1}$ is a global minimum of the $p$ higher-order surrogate $g$ at~$x_k$.
-For the particular surrogate given in Example \ref{expl:5} similar convergence analysis has been given in \cite{Nes:19Inxt}, but \cite{Nes:19Inxt} requires $M_p \geq p L_p^{f_2}$, while in our analysis it is sufficient to have $M_p \geq L_p^{f_2}$.
-Moreover, from our knowledge the other examples of surrogate functions (Examples \ref{expl:8}, \ref{expl:6}, \ref{expl:7}) are not investigated in the literature.
+In this section we analyze the convergence of algorithm GHOM under various assumptions on the convexity of the objective function $f$ over the convex set $\mathcal{X}$.
+Note that throughout this section, where the function $f$ is considered convex, we assume that $x_{k+1}$ is a global minimum of the convex subproblem \eqref{eq:sp}.
+We state this as an assumption: \begin{assumption} When the objective function $f$ is convex we assume that the higher-order surrogate $g(\cdot;x)$ is also a convex function for any $x \in \mathcal{X}$ and $x_{k+1}$ is a global minimum of the convex subproblem \eqref{eq:sp}. \end{assumption}